NSAPH-Data-Platform/dorieh/doc/docker_readme.md

 * For Intel / AMD platform: [Dockerfile.amd64](Dockerfile.amd64)
 * For ARM platform used by AWG Graviton family of virtual machines and newer Macs: [Dockerfile.arm64](Dockerfile.arm64)

-Please note, that ARM architecture requires installation of more components (mainly, GIS tools).

 The included Docker file builds a multi-architecture docker image for Dorieh.
 It includes support for R functions and FST file format.
 If you do not need FST and R support, comment out